chrisbrasington/manga-downloader-sync/README.md

 ## device support

-tested with `kobo libra 2` and will work with any device that supports cbz (zip) files
+tested with `kobo libra 2` and will work with any device that supports pdf or cbz (zip) files

 <img src=".img/sample.png" style="width:100%">